-NCSU Senior Design Program Uses NI AWR Software to Achieve Success in LNA and X-band PA Design Projects
+NCSU Senior Design Program Uses AWR Software to Achieve Success in LNA and X-band PA Design Projects

 The North Carolina State University (NCSU) Department of Electrical and Computer Engineering (ECE) has as its mission the accumulation, generation, and dissemination of knowledge in electrical and computer engineering.
 NCSU’s ECE Department is nationally and internationally recognized as one of the premier engineering programs in the world and serves as a statewide focal point for innovation, entrepreneurship, and economic development.
 The NCSU ECE Senior Design Program (SDP) cooperates with local industries and campus research units to provide real-world design projects for students to address.